Nowadays, it is common to see many young people aspire to make live streaming their preferred career path.

 - Non-partner streamers cannot provide viewers with quality settings.
-People who are watching small streamers on bad internet can struggle with the video resolution.
+People who are watching with a bad connection can struggle with the video resolution.

 - Some entitled viewers believe that streamers owe them something.
 Coming off as nagging and arrogant, this can bring down the streamers’ spirits.